-IIPA urges the Government of Canada to swiftly take up these recommendations, and adopt needed reforms.
-In May 2019, a bill was introduced in Parliament intended to implement Canada's USMCA commitments (2019 USMCA Bill), but as discussed below, it left many key commitments unaddressed.
-The October federal election pushed consideration of the 2019 USMCA Bill and copyright reform legislation until 2020.
-We encourage the Government of Canada to implement the parliamentary recommendations as well as its USMCA commitments in a timely manner so that substantive reform is effectively achieved.
-We offer the following evaluations of the strengths and weaknesses of Canada's current copyright law and enforcement regime, and urge the U.S. Government to encourage Canadian officials to take these issues fully into account in drafting legislation to reform the Copyright Act and implement Canada's USMCA commitments.
+IIPA urges the Government of Canada to swiftly take up the recommendations identified above and adopt needed reforms.
+Consideration of copyright reform legislation has been delayed since the suspension of Parliament in advance of the October 2019 federal election.
+In March 2020, Canada's Parliament did adopt legislation intended to implement Canada's USMCA commitments (2020 USMCA Law), but as discussed below, it left many key commitments unaddressed.
+We encourage the Government of Canada to implement the above parliamentary recommendations as well as its remaining USMCA commitments in a timely manner so that substantive reform is effectively achieved.
+We offer the following evaluations of the strengths and weaknesses of Canada's current copyright law and enforcement regime, and urge the U.S. government to encourage Canadian officials to take these issues fully into account in drafting legislation to reform the Copyright Act and implement Canada's remaining USMCA commitments.